Blog

 Corn is the crop that will be the most impacted.
 Affected corn plants will exhibit symptoms of phosphorus and zinc deficiency, including stunting, purple leaves, and uneven growth.

-How can Extract PBA help?
+How can EXTRACT PBA help?

 Extract Nutrient Availability

 Figure 1.
-Percentage increase in fallow soil nutrient content after treatment with Extract PBA.
+Percentage increase in fallow soil nutrient content after treatment with EXTRACT PBA.
 Both P1 and P2 increased with treatment.

 Meta-Analysis-Extract

 Figure 2.
-The average yield increase with a fall or spring application of Extract PBA was 6.56 bu/acre across 86 trials in corn, soybeans and wheat.
+The average yield increase with a fall or spring application of EXTRACT PBA was 6.56 bu/acre across 86 trials in corn, soybeans and wheat.

 Read More